smiletrl/mq/README.md

 2023/12/19 15:41:34 order consumer is processed successfully!
 ```

-Both postgres and go code uses UTC timezone.
+Both postgres and go code use UTC timezone.
 If your local Go env's timezone is UTC > UTC+0 such as UTC+8, you may observe
 above result.
 Otherwise it depends on your timezone.

 ## Development